The Best Streets in Copenhagen

 - Stylish rain jackets from Rains.

-- Scandinavian interiors from Fick, hand-drawn prints from the plant boutique Bak or books and photos from international artists at Sirin.
+- Scandinavian interiors from Fick.
+Or books and photos from international artists at gallery Sirin.

 - Pre-loved, designer clothing at I Blame Lulu and 2nd-Rag.
 Or glasses to match every mood from Nordic eyewear designers Poul Stig and Kaibosh.

 - Kicks and contemporary children’s fashion at MiniMe.
 Or handmade knits, toys and organic fashion for the little ones at Lille Stadfeldt.

 - Scandinavian-designed, home furnishing from the popular Danish chains Kop & Kande and Imerco.